Want create site? Find Free WordPress Themes and plugins.

 Serving 200 million passengers annually would place Istanbul Airport far ahead of the top five busiest airports in the world, namely Hartsfield-Jackson Atlanta International Airport (104 million passengers in 2017), Beijing Capital International Airport (96 million passengers), Dubai International Airport (88 million passengers), Tokyo Haneda Airport (85 million passengers) and Los Angeles International Airport (84,5 million passengers).

 As of January 1st, 2019, Ataturk International Airport (IST) will primarily be used for private jets, cargo planes and crew training flights.
-Ataturk, located approximately 45 minutes away from the city centre, will hence be SlamAir’s recommended airport to reach or depart from Istanbul by private jet.
+Ataturk, located approximately 45 minutes away from the city centre, will hence be SlamAir’s recommended airport to reach or depart from Istanbul by private jet and executive flights.
 Unless your private flight is connecting with a commercial flight arriving or departing from Istanbul Airport (ISL).

 Rumour has it that parts of the Ataturk international airport might also be turned into city gardens.